Australias Great Barrier Reef Hit By Record Bleaching - UrduPoint

 This event is the fifth mass bleaching on the reef in the past eight years.

-Bleaching occurs when coral expel microscopic algae, known as zooxanthellae, to survive.
+Bleaching occurs when water temperatures rise and coral expel microscopic algae, known as zooxanthellae, to survive.
 If high temperatures persist, the coral can eventually turn white and die.

+Richard Leck, WWF Australia head of oceans, told AFP the bleaching had impacted an "unprecedented" amount of the reef, particularly in areas which had previously escaped major bleaching events.

+"This is the worst event the southern reef has experienced," he said.

 The Reef Authority's chief scientist Roger Beeden said climate change posed the biggest threat to reefs globally.